 Even with family support, anxiety may be difficult for young girls to control.
 This is where working with a mental health professional can be useful.
 A clinician will work with your daughter to give your daughter an official diagnosis and work with her to create a treatment plan.
 This may include cognitive behavioral therapy, mindfulness exercises, group, and individual therapy.

-Asheville Academy for Girls for Treatment
+Asheville Academy for Treatment

 Asheville Academy is the leading therapeutic boarding school where students can reflect, heal, and overcome emotional and academic challenges.
 Our family-focused program is uniquely designed to help younger students develop the skills to expand their resiliency, manage and communicate their emotions, and most importantly, strengthen their relationships with themselves and family members.